top of page

 01

-Mechanically Driven Patterning of 2D Materials
+Mechanically Driven Patterning of Functional Materials for Stretchable Electronics and Soft Robotics

 Cover for Advanced Materials - blue.jpg